peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 Users use the (web) application.
 It calls endpoint(s) to persist and read data and, it returns the results to the users.

-In a more fresh microservice architecture style,  the application(s) is split as a collection of services but, to some extension, the outcome is still based on previous concept.
+In a microservice architecture,  the application(s) is split as a collection of services but, to some extension, the outcome is based on the same concept.

 ![](https://cdn-images-1.medium.com/max/1600/1*3mAmSM4_l4QDF0aK2I_esA.png)